-ZIP Code Effect: Your Neighborhood Determines Your Lifespan by as Much as 30 Years
+ZIP Code Effect: Neighborhood Can Affect Life Expectancy by 30 Years

 Newly released data on life expectancy across the U.S. shows that where we live matters for how long we live.